TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 ### Logging

 - **Debug Logging** can be toggled in each driver’s preferences and auto-disables after 30 minutes if enabled.
-- **Info Logging** can be toggled as well, so you only see essential logs if desired.
+- **Info Logging** can be toggled as well, so the user only sees essential logs if desired.

 ---